ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 A simple example without diffusion
 ----------------------------------

-Let us consider a simple simulation scenario :
+Let us consider a simple simulation scenario:

 We have a simple reaction network, with two species, *A* and *B*, and one reaction that goes as